-&lt;sup>37Comparative Study of the Existing National Legislation on Deep Seabed Mining, (ISA 2019) as cited in Lisa Levin p.
-6 states is not in itself sufficient as the implementation and enforcement of these rules are also equally important.
+It is important to note that the creation of adequate legislative frameworks by states is not in itself sufficient as the implementation and enforcement of these rules are also equally important.
 And this is in line with the Articles 214 and 215 of the UNCLOS which requires that appropriate environmental standards should not only be governed by the domestic legislation, it should also be implemented through efficient monitoring and development.
 And as such, provisions should be made for independent oversight, public notification of and participation in decision making.

-2) International Level (International Seabed Authority)
+b.
+International Level (International Seabed Authority)

 At the international level, the UNCLOS conferred the regulation of areas beyond national jurisdiction on the International Seabed Authority.
-In an attempt at preventing states from asserting claims over substantial/larger portions of the ocean, it was unanimously agreed that the Area and its resources are to be controlled and managed by a common entity, The International Seabed Authority.The International Seabed Authority was established by the UNCLOS 1982 and it is an autonomous International Organisation headquartered in Jamaica.
-Its main purpose is to regulate and control activities concerning seabed mining in areas beyond national jurisdiction (the Area).
-This authority came into existence into force in 1994 immediately after UNCLOS.
+In an attempt at preventing states from asserting claims over substantial/larger portions of the ocean, it was unanimously agreed that the Area and its resources are to be controlled and managed by a common entity, The International Seabed